Terms and Conditions

 This Agreement is governed by the Federal Arbitration Act, applicable federal law, and the laws of the state or jurisdiction in which your billing address in our records is located, without regard to the conflicts of laws rules of that state or jurisdiction.
 Foreign laws do not apply.
 Arbitration or court proceedings must be in the county and state or jurisdiction in which your billing address in our records is located, but not outside the U.S.; or Puerto Rico.

+*Disclaimer Of Warranties.
 Except for any written warranty that may be provided with a T-Mobile Device you purchase from us, and to the extent permitted by law, the Services and Devices are provided on an “as is” and “with all faults” basis and without warranties of any kind.
-We make no representations or warranties, express or implied, including any implied warranty of merchantability or fitness for a particular purpose concerning your Service or your Device.
-We can’t and don’t promise uninterrupted or error-free service and don’t authorize anyone to make any warranties on our behalf.
+We make no representations or warranties, express or implied, including any implied warranty of merchantability or fitness for a particular purpose, including security or authentication purposes, concerning your Service or your Device.
+While T-Mobile strives to protect customer accounts, T-Mobile does not guarantee security.
+You accept responsibility if you use your Service as a means of security or authentication for other accounts.
+For more information, please review our Privacy Notice at https://www.t-mobile.com/privacy-center/our-practices/privacy-policy.
+We can’t and don’t promise uninterrupted or error-free Service and don’t authorize anyone to make any warranties on our behalf.
 This doesn’t deprive you of any warranty rights you may have against anyone else.
 We do not guarantee that your communications will be private or secure; it is illegal for unauthorized people to intercept your communications, but such interceptions can occur.

 We are not responsible for any download, installation, use, transmission failure, interruption, or delay related to Content & Apps, or any third party content, services, advertisements, or websites you may be able to access by using your Device or the Services, even if charges for Content & Apps appear on your T-Mobile bill.
 You are responsible for maintaining virus and other Internet security protections when accessing third party Content & Apps or other services.